DV

 What is the difference between ITOT and IVV?

-ITOT (iShares Core S&P Total U.S. Stock Market ETF) tracks S&P Total Market Index with an index approach, while IVV (iShares Core S&P 500 ETF) tracks S&P 500 Index with a basket approach.
+ITOT (iShares Core S&P Total U.S. Stock Market ETF) tracks S&P Total Market Index with an index approach, while IVV (iShares Core S&P 500 ETF) tracks S&P 500 Index.
 They are issued by iShares and iShares respectively.

 Can I hold both ITOT and IVV?